 4. Plan ahead

-This somewhat goes along with my first tip, but seriously, plan ahead.
+This somewhat goes along with my first tip, but seriously, plan ahead - it's the best 2048 strategy.
 Look at everything you have on the board and what a 2 or 4 card will do to change it.
 Perhaps you see a match right now but bringing a 2 down on the other side would create multiple matches in one move.
 That's what you want to do.

 5. Slow down and think